ProHorse Psyllium Sand Away Fibers

 Cons: Mace tip would be useful

-Pros: the horses eat it easily because it is done by food
+Pros: easy to use, the horses eat it easily because it is done by food

 Amanda op 26-07-2018: